dapr/mechanical-markdown/examples/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version, -v         Print version and exit
+  -h, --help            show this help message and exit --version             Print version and exit

   MARKDOWN_FILE         The annotated markdown file to run/execute --dry-run, -d         Print out the commands we would run based on